 You should always check that they provider is regulated, you can check the approved Open Banking register.

-The current account switch service
+Current account switch service

 The majority of banks have a guarantee that will let you switch accounts within seven days.
 This is referred to as the Current Account Switch Guarantee.
 In addition banks will guarantee that payments in and out of your new account are switched over in time to ensure you do not miss any regular bills or payments.